rbind/deleeuw/content/post/sixth.md

 tags = []
 title = "Majorization"
 +++
 I use majorization in many of my papers.
-So maybe a short introduction is useful.
+So maybe a short general introduction is useful.
+The problem we try to solve is to minimize a function *f* over a set *X*.